 ● Concentration or mass fraction of a specific component in the final mixture

-In this case, the flow of the pull-in stream is calculated in an iterative way.
-Heat and Mass balances are performed in order to determine the final mixture composition, the pull-in stream flow rate, or the final temperature.
+When targeting final mixture properties, the pull-in flow is determined iteratively, performing heat and mass balances to calculate the final mixture composition, pull-in stream flow rate, or final temperature.

-If the ‘Scalable’ option is chosen then the user-specified pulled-in mass/volume, or final mass/volume are adjusted with overall throughput adjustments.
+If the Scalable option is selected, the user-specified pull-in mass/volume or final vessel mass/volume is automatically adjusted based on overall throughput changes.

 If the duration of this operation is matched up to another operation (master operation), then the setup time, process time and turnaround time are simply derived from the master operation.
 For more details on how to setup a master-slave relationship, see The Scheduling Tab.